FedoraMark/dndal-oow-ar-log/README.md

 ## Adventure Records Log for Oracle of War

-Log for Adventure Records for the Adventurers League Eberron setting campaign, *Oracle of War*
+Log for Adventure Records for the *Dungeons & Dragons* Adventurers League Eberron setting campaign, *Oracle of War*.
+Made with React.

 ## Demo